schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 When attempting to obtain a user token by `POST`-ing to `/oauth/token`, email addresses using an alias (e.g. the username part has a `+` in it) will result in a failure.
-SPiD is generally email address aliases (e.g.
+SchAcc is generally email address aliases (e.g.
 `myaddress+myalias@domain.tld`) aware, and this will be fixed in the future.

 ## Paylinks in forms